Open-EO/openeo-udf/docs/index.rst

 The entry point of an UDF is a single dictionary or map, that can be represented by a class object as well, depending on the programming language.

+The schemas SpatialExtent, RasterCollectionTile, FeatureCollectionTile, MachineLearnModel and UdfData are a swagger 2.0 based definitions for the UDF API.
+These schemas are implemented as classes with additional functionality in the Python prototype.

+The schemas UdfCode, UdfRequest and ErrorResponse are used by the UDF test server to provide the POST endpoint.
+They are not part of the UDF API.

+To support UDF's in the backend the following approaches can be used:
+  - The backend implements for specific languages the UDF API based on the provided swagger 2.0 API description
+  - The backend uses the Python prototype implementation for Python based UDF's
+  - The backend uses the UDF test server to run Python UDF's
+  - The backend uses the command line tool to execute Python UDF's.

 Installation
 ============